 Feral, wild-like, wild-type, heritage, historic, ancient… but not wild?

-What the Wild Carp Trust is about, therefore, is the protection and appreciation of our oldest strains of feral carp.
+What the Wild Carp Trust is about, in our UK conservation efforts, is the protection and appreciation of our oldest strains of feral carp.
 The older the strain of carp, and greater the number of years of reversion in the wild, the greater the likelihood that it will resemble a wild carp (hence why we call them ‘wildies’ or ‘wild-type’ carp).
 It’s also possible that the strain was more wild-like (less cultivated) than modern varieties at its time of stocking, giving it a head start in the reversion race.
 Whilst the true wild carp might be virtually extinct, these ancient feral forms are the closest we’re likely to get to the ‘real thing’.

 Small really is beautiful